 In contrast to the US, an already developed nation with limited growth possibilities, India is still a developing economy with massive growth opportunities.

 Moreover, interest rates in the US are much more relaxed than in India.
-So what foreign investors do is that they borrow heavily in the US and infuse that capital in the Indian market where interest rates are high.
+So what foreign investors do is that they borrow heavily in the US and infuse that capital into the Indian market, where interest rates are high.
 This significantly reduces their borrowing costs, which could have been higher if they resorted to borrowing the same capital in the Indian financial markets.

 Let’s take an example, suppose Andrew, a foreign investor borrows 1 lakh US dollars by incurring a borrowing cost of 3%.
 Then, he invests the amount in the Indian stock market and earns 12% annual returns.